 The effects of the proposed action are, and will continue to be, monitored through collection of landings data by NMFS, stock assessments and stock assessment updates, life history studies, economic and social analyses, and other scientific observations.
-Landings data for the recreational sector in the Gulf of Mexico is collected through MRFSS/MRIP, HBS, and TPWD's Marine Recreational Fishing Survey.
-The MRFSS program has been replaced by Marine Recreational Information Program, a program designed to improve the monitoring of recreational fishing.
+Landings data for the recreational sector in the Gulf are collected through Marine Recreational Fishing Statistics Survey (MRFSS)/Marine Recreational Information Program (MRIP), Southeast Region Headboat Survey, and Texas Parks and Wildlife's Marine Recreational Fishing Survey.
+The MRFSS program has been replaced by MRIP, a program designed to improve the monitoring of recreational fishing.
 Commercial data are collected through trip ticket programs, port samplers, and logbook programs.
 In response to the Deepwater Horizon MC252 incident, increased frequency of surveys of the recreational sector's catch and effort, along with additional fishery independent information regarding the status of the stock are being conducted.
-This will allow future determinations regarding the impacts of the Deepwater Horizon MC252 incident on various fishery stocks, including mutton snapper and gag, but is currently it not possible to make such determinations.
+This will allow future determinations regarding the impacts of the Deepwater Horizon MC252 incident on various fishery stocks, including mutton snapper and gag, but currently it is not possible to make such determinations.